 If talking about the large area in the house which causes the reflection of the noise is the wall, ceiling, and floor, where most of the contacts of home accessories are with the floor than a wall and in some cases with the ceiling.

 Whenever noise gets generated from any source it got a reflection from the hard surfaces which have less NRC (Noise reflection coefficient) and less STC and cause less absorption of the noise and more reflection.

-If you talk about the noise problem generated due to impact noise than another factor comes into the picture that we call Impact insulation class (IIC), will explain all these terms later in this guide to understand better on noise transmission, attenuation and loss phenomena.
+If you talk about the noise problem generated due to impact noise then another factor comes into the picture that we call Impact insulation class (IIC), will explain all these terms later in this guide to understand better noise transmission, attenuation, and loss phenomena.

 Mainly we all prefer either wooden floor or tiles floor which are easier to maintain and good looking option people opt for finishing their houses but in terms of the noise attenuation or absorption they are worst than whatever you can think of.